 Under the guidance of Program Director Miles Day, MD, the Department of Anesthesiology offers Three 12-month positions each year.

 The fellowship program is, to a large extent, evaluation and management of complex pain problems by a multi-disciplinary team.
-The fellowship program trains candidates to be qualified in pain management by the American Board of Anesthesiology and the American Board of Pain Medicine.
-Fellows must have completed an anesthesiology residency or Physical Medicine Rehabilitation residency at an accredited residency training program.
+The fellowship program trains candidates to be qualified in pain management by the American Board of Anesthesiology and the American Board of Pain Management.
+Applicants applying for our fellowhip must have completed an Anesthesiology Residency or Physical Medicine Rehabilitation Residency at an accredited residency training program prior to applying .
 Fellowship training is available in common and advanced interventional techniques such as radiofrequency, cryoneurolysis, neuroaugmentation in the form of spinal analgesics, peripheral nerve stimulation and the use of spinal narcotics, continuous epidural infusion, and peripheral nerve infusions.
 Behavioral management, pharmacological management, rehabilitative management, and cancer pain management are also encompassed in the program.
 Fellows are also required to participate in teaching and research activities.

 The Pain Center at Grace Clinic sees approximately 500 patients per month and performs 2,000 in-patient and out-patient procedures per year.
 Of these, approximately ninety percent are chronic pain patients (fifteen percent are in-patients and eighty-five percent out-patient), six percent are acute pain patients, and four percent are cancer pain patients.